jjloomis/adobe-premiere-creating-a-social-media-video/glossary/glossary.md

 Network storage area for multimedia projects.

-## Media files

-All-encompassing term for image, audio, and video files.

 ## MP3 {#mp3}

 Compressed audio file format.
 Often used for online delivery of audio.